Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/Client-Certificate-Upload.md

 <!--
 type: tab
-titles: cryptographicDetails
+titles: clientCryptographicDetails
 -->

-The below table identifies the request and response parameters in the `cryptographicDetails` object.
+The below table identifies the request and response parameters in the `clientCryptographicDetails` object.

 | Variable | Type | Max Length | Description |
 | ----- | :-----: | :-----: | ----- |